Azure/azure-powershell/src/MySql/docs/Get-AzMySqlReplica.md

 ```

 ### -SubscriptionId
-The subscription ID that identifies an Azure subscription.
+The ID of the target subscription.

 ```yaml
 Type: System.String[]